-In 2010, they launched the iconic Larry the Bird logo and came stood proudly until 2012.
+In 2010, they launched the iconic Larry the Bird logo, which stood proudly until 2012.

-A modified bird logo was launched in 2012, now called simply as the Twitter Bird.
+A modified bird logo was launched in 2012, now called simply the Twitter Bird.

 The logo is a great way to represent the social networking site.

 Skype is another communications software that utilises the Internet to connect its users.

 It was released in 2003 and is among the pioneers of Internet phone services.

 It has been around for a long time and has a history of logo changes.